g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 * Risk Management: Having two identical environments allows for effective risk management.
 If unexpected issues occur in the green environment, the blue environment remains operational, serving as a backup.
 This ensures that the organization can continue providing services even in the event of failure.

 * Seamless Updates: Blue-green deployment enables seamless updates by gradually routing traffic from the blue environment to the green environment.
-This gradual transition minimizes the impact on users and allows developers to monitor the deployment process in real-time.
+This gradual transition minimizes the impact on users and allows developers to monitor the deployment process in real time.

 ## Testing in Production
 Testing can be done in a green, production-like environment with blue-green deployment.
 This lessens the possibility that end users may be impacted by defects or performance problems by enabling developers to find and fix problems early in the deployment process.